Frodo: “I wish the ring had never come to me. I wish none of this had happened.”

 Though we may be surrounded, though we may feel that life is bleak, we cannot allow ourselves to give up hope.
 We must fight!
 We must take our stand and ride out!

 Life . . . this world is corrupt.
 But one day, it will be refined.
 Until then, we must fight!
-Fight, and to try to make the world a better place, as much as we can.
+Fight, and to try to make this world a better place, as much as we can.

 “There is some good in this world, and it is worth fighting for.”